robillardstudio/robillardstudio.github.io/gen-env.md

 [Critical Climate Machine (CCM), 2021-2024](ccm.md)
 [The Refutation Game, 2021](rg.md)
-Climategate: 1073 emails hacked from the Climate Research Unit (UK), 2020
+Climategate: 1073 emails hacked from the Climate Research Unit, 2020
 The Wave in the Matrix, 2019
 The Material Basis, 2019
 Logical Drawings, 2019